 E-paper panels from Waveshare make the perfect display for any ESPHome project.
 They don’t consume much power, they’re legible under direct sunlight, and are easy to set up through the given ESPHome component.
-In recent years, these panels have become affordable enough to allow hobbyists to use them in their projects.
+Lately, these panels have become affordable enough to allow hobbyists to use them in their projects.

 That is precisely what the creator of today’s featured project did: They built a weather, events, and notifications station using an ESP32 and the largest Waveshare e-paper display available.
 With its 7.5-inch diagonal, it is larger than just about any smartphone and Kindle out there and even competes with the iPad Mini (7.9‑inch).